'Freudian Slip': Bush Decries Invasion of 'Iraq'– Not 'Ukraine'

 In predicting the defeat of America in Iraq and Afghanistan, John Wareham's metafictional thriller also foreshadowed Vladimir Putin's invasion of Ukraine.

-In the course of that chance meeting, Dr. Alter adroitly tempted Rove into confessing the secret reasons that America declared those apparently 'crazy and unwinnable' wars.
+In the course of a chance White House meeting president's therapist Dr. Mark Alter tempted presidential adviser Karl Rove into confessing the secret reasons for a leader to declare apparently 'crazy and unwinnable' wars.

 Insurgents within the White House had retained Dr. Alter to persuade President Bush to address his addiction to alcohol and end the war in Iraq.

 That project initially met with astonishing success.
 But malevolent forces came into play, and, fearing for his life, Dr. Alter posted a YouTube video, which can be viewed here now.